 Contact Awakenings Recovery Center Today

-Every client at Beginnings Recovery Center receives an individualized treatment plan.
+Every client at Awakenings Recovery Center receives an individualized treatment plan.
 Whether you are struggling with alcohol abuse, drug addiction, or mental health issues, our team members will help you find long-term healing.
 In addition to relapse prevention therapy, we offer the following addiction treatment therapies as part of our treatment plans:

 - Expressive therapy